ElektraInitiative/libelektra/doc/dev/backend-plugins.md

 > **Note**: This phase is only executed _once per instance of `KDB`_.
 > Only the first `kdbGet()` call will result in `libelektra-kdb` executing this phase, all future calls to `kdbGet()` (and `kdbSet()`) start with the `resolver` phase.
-> The backend plugin must store the information contained in the mountpoint definition internally to accommodate this.
+> The backend plugin must store the necessary information contained in the mountpoint definition internally to accommodate this.

 #### Resolver Phase